edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 15. Click **Save Changes**.

-To reorder Security Application Manager configurations
+To reorder Security Application configurations

-1. From the **Security Application Manager** page, drag the desired configuration's ![](/images/icons/drag.png) icon to the desired position.
+1. From the **Security Application** page, drag the desired configuration's ![](/images/icons/drag.png) icon to the desired position.
 2. Click **Apply All Changes**.
 3. Click **Save Changes**.

-If multiple Security Application Manager configurations are applicable to the same request, then consider updating their host or URL path conditions to a more restrictive pattern.
+If multiple Security Application configurations are applicable to the same request, then consider updating their host or URL path conditions to a more restrictive pattern.

 Traffic is always screened using the first eligible Security Application Manager configuration.

-To modify a Security Application Manager configuration
+To modify a Security Application configuration

 1.
-2. Click on the desired Security Application Manager configuration.
+2. Click on the desired Security Application configuration.
 3. Make the desired changes.
 4. Click **Save**.
 5. Click **Apply All Changes**.
 6. Click **Save Changes**.

-To delete a Security Application Manager configuration
+To delete a Security Application configuration

 1.
-2. Click on the desired Security Application Manager configuration.
+2. Click on the desired Security Application configuration.
-3. Click **Delete Security Application Manager**.
+3. Click **Delete Security Application**.
 4. Type *DELETE*.
 5. Click **Delete**.
 6. Click **Apply All Changes**.